Intern at BSRC

 • Any other relevant information

-By applying, you commit to being available for 40 hours of work per week (June 5 – August 11, 2023).
+By applying, you commit to being available for 40 hours of work per week (June 9 – August 15, 2025).
 You’ll be expected to work closely with other interns, to consult with our researchers as necessary, and to attend weekly meetings and lectures.
-The week of June 5 - 9 will consist of an intensive week of preparatory lectures, and the remainder of the summer will consist of independent research.
+The week of June 9 - 13 will consist of an intensive week of preparatory lectures, and the remainder of the summer will consist of independent research.
 You’ll be expected to keep notes on your progress, to check your code in frequently to github, and to keep in touch with us on our Slack account.
-A stipend of $10,140 is provided, which is intended to cover all of your expenses during the program including meals and accommodation.
-Additionally, travel costs to and from the program site will be reimbursed - instructions regarding booking and reimbursement will be provided to accepted students.

 To apply (US ONLY):

-Opportunities in Ireland / UK / Italy
+Opportunities in Ireland and Italy